Singular Cycles is developing a new type of fatbike. While still amazing in snow and sand, this is a fatty for fun on the trail. Read more

 Yes - as per all the bikes in the Singular range it will have a lovely cast pewter headbadge depicting a Puffin - I'm still working on the drawing.
 There will be something extra special for backers of the project!

-Singular 'Huffin and Puffin' Fatbike t-shirtEstimated delivery:Add £10 to ship outside the UK
+Singular 'Huffin and Puffin' Fatbike t-shirtEstimated delivery:Ships anywhere in the world

-One Singular Cycles Puffin fatbike frameset (frame and fork) in the size of your choice.Estimated delivery:Add £65 to ship outside the UK
+One Singular Cycles Puffin fatbike frameset (frame and fork) in the size of your choice.Estimated delivery:Ships anywhere in the world

 - (30 days)